 - Corporate taxation – Permanently lowered to 21% through the TCJA, it’s been proposed to reduce this to 15% for companies that produce in the U.S.

-Other expiring provisions that may be addressed include bonus depreciation, expensing of research and development costs (Section 174) and the child tax credit.
+- Other provisions that may be addressed include bonus depreciation, expensing of research and development costs (Section 174) and the child tax credit.

-The timing of these changes will be dependent on which party ultimately wins the House.
-If the result is a single party in control of Congress and the presidency, legislation could be passed fairly quickly, so it’s important for businesses, individuals and estates to consider the changes on the horizon and to work with their tax advisors to plan accordingly.
+Legislation could be passed fairly quickly in 2025, so it’s important for businesses, individuals and estates to consider the changes on the horizon and to work with their tax advisors to plan accordingly.

 Our Schneider Downs tax practice is ready to assist with strategic tax planning and cash flow analysis.
 Contact a member of the team to learn how we can help your organization.